-In haemodialysis, a machine pumps the blood in a circuit from the body through an artificial kidney dialyser, which cleans the blood, and back into the body.
-As the blood goes through the artificial kidney the waste products move across the membrane within the artificial kidney.
+In haemodialysis, a machine pumps the blood in a circuit from the body through an artificial kidney, and back into the body.
+As the blood goes through the artificial kidney (dialyser) the waste products move across the membrane within the artificial kidney.
 The waste products move from the blood, across the membrane, into the special salt and water solution (dialysate), which then goes to waste.
-The process of pumping blood through the dialyser is continual for several hours per session of haemodialysis.
+The process of pumping blood through the dialyser is continuous for several hours per session of haemodialysis.